 Methodology

 This index draws on Q1 and Q2 2026 dispatch-volume estimates from operator filings and Georgia DPS livery roster data, GBTA Foundation ground-transportation working-group materials, BLS occupational data for the Atlanta-Sandy Springs-Alpharetta MSA, NLA (National Limousine Association) member operator standards, BTN’s 2025 ground-rate benchmark survey, and operator-level public disclosures including Entrepreneur and Business Insider coverage where the operator’s market posture is documented in third-party trade reporting.
-Operator ranking reflects structural position in the Atlanta corporate market — dispatched fleet count, account posture, segment fit, Hartsfield-Jackson coverage, and Buckhead-Midtown-Sandy Springs corridor penetration — not promotional positioning.
-Rate ranges cited are negotiated corporate floors as of mid-2026; published retail rates run 10 to 20 percent higher across the index.
+Operator ranking reflects structural position in the Atlanta corporate market — published-rate transparency and cross-city continuity, dispatched fleet count, account posture, segment fit, Hartsfield-Jackson coverage, and Buckhead-Midtown-Sandy Springs corridor penetration — not promotional positioning.
+Rate ranges cited for resident-fleet operators are negotiated corporate floors as of mid-2026; published retail rates run 10 to 20 percent higher across the index.

 Where an operator is headquartered outside Atlanta, that is flagged explicitly.
 Cross-city retainer fit is treated as a separate structural feature rather than a substitute for Atlanta-resident dispatch capacity.